vimeo/Uniform/README.md

 ## Purpose

-Uniform is a framework for keeping in-memory objects consistent and up to date.
+Uniform is a framework for maintaining in-memory object consistency.

 ## Motivation